pulkitcode/react-select-good/README.md

 # Planet

 Open Source University of Melbourne AI Course Planner made using React.js and Python.
-(In Progress)
+(In Progress) This is the first version of this web application and better versions with more features would be out soon.

 <p align = "center">
 <img width ="300" src = "_shared/planet.jpeg"/>